 Sean’s Bar — Athlone, County Westmeath

-Sean’s Bar in Athlone is not only the oldest pub in Ireland but it’s also the oldest pub in the world, as certified by Guinness World Records.
-The pub is an ancient landmark of Ireland and dates back to 900 A.D. with walls made of wattle and wicker dating back to that time.
+Sean’s Bar in Athlone is not only the oldest pub in Ireland but also the oldest pub in the world, as certified by Guinness World Records.
+The pub is an ancient landmark of Ireland that dates back to 900 A.D., with walls made of wattle and wicker dating back to that time.

-Located in Shannon-side Athlone, it’s a simple and rugged place with little glam to it, but a fantastic and vibrant beer garden and an enthusiastic clientele.
-Nowadays, the pub is one of the cosiest pubs in Ireland complete with open fire, a random assortment of décor from fishing rods to framed certificates on the walls.
+Located in Shannon-side Athlone, it’s a simple and rugged place with little glam but a fantastic and vibrant beer garden and an enthusiastic clientele.
+Nowadays, the pub is one of the cosiest pubs in Ireland, complete with an open fire and a random assortment of décor, from fishing rods to framed certificates on the walls.

-They are very friendly and welcome locals and foreigners with open arms so a visit here is a must if you’re passing through town.
+They are very friendly and welcome locals and foreigners with open arms, so you must visit them if you’re passing through town.

-Astonishingly, the pub predates the 12th-century Norman Castle adjacent to it by more than 200 years, with its stone-clad walls as an embodiment to ancient Ireland before the country could even be a whole, united country (it was a collection of kingdoms).
+Astonishingly, the pub predates the 12th-century Norman Castle adjacent to it by more than 200 years, with its stone-clad walls embodying ancient Ireland before the country could even be a whole, united country (it was a collection of kingdoms).

 O’Loclainn’s — Ballyvaughan, County Clare

-Hidden away in the corners of a somewhat meekly street is one of the best pubs in Ireland.
-O’Loclainn’s is recognized by food and travel gurus as a special place that you will definitely enjoy your time in.
+Hidden in the corners of a somewhat meek street is one of the best pubs in Ireland.
+O’Loclainn’s is recognised by food and travel gurus as a special place where you will enjoy your time.

 From the inside, the pub looks like a small square-ish room with a few seats, so it might not be suited for a large group of people.
-However, you will also find that there is a phenomenal combination of dozens of bottles of whiskeys ranged along shelves, which all give a seamless band beautiful glow of light inside the pub.
+However, you will also find a phenomenal combination of dozens of whiskeys ranged along shelves, all giving a seamless band beautiful glow of light inside the pub.

 Tigh Neachtain’s — Galway City

-Established in 1894, Tigh Neachtain’s offers great pints of Guinness and over 100 selections of whiskeys.
-It’s an old-world pub with a dimly-lit interior and open fires and very cosy area to sit at.
+Established in 1894, Tigh Neachtain’s offers excellent pints of Guinness and over 100 whiskey selections.
+It’s an old-world pub with a dimly lit interior, open fires, and a cosy dining area.

-The pub has a reputation for supporting local cultural festivals and groups and host regular traditional music sessions.
-Neachtain’s also has an excellent and comfortable outdoor tables area for when the weather is good.
+The pub is renowned for supporting local cultural festivals and groups and hosting regular traditional music sessions.
+Neachtain’s also has an excellent and comfortable outdoor table area for when the weather is good.

 The Blackbird — County Cork

-Ballycotton is known as a picturesque fishing village in East Cork and it is where the astonishing Blackbird Pub is located.
+Ballycotton is known as a picturesque fishing village in East Cork, where the astonishing Blackbird Pub is located.
 The pub is well worth a detour off the tourist trail.
 Why?
-Well for starters, they do an extremely tasty pint of Guinness and the Whiskey is great as well.
+For starters, they serve a delicious pint of Guinness, and the Whiskey is also excellent.

-It’s a great spot in the summer months with a beer garden and food truck style kitchen out the back, and a stove inside to keep you well disposed of during the summer months.
-They serve homemade locally sourced food and have an incredible live music scene with class acts playing in their “backroom”.
+It’s a great spot in the summer with a beer garden and food truck-style kitchen out the back and a stove inside to keep you well disposed of during the summer months.
+They serve homemade, locally sourced food and have an incredible live music scene with class acts playing in their “backroom”.

 Bushe’s Bar — County Cork

 If you go to West Cork and ask anyone about Bushe’s Bar, they will most likely know its location and where to guide you.
-Bushe’s Bar is an institution in West Cork with its rich, flamboyant views on warm summer/winter nights.
-You can expect live music outside on the square during summer and a lovely log fire to warm up during winter.
+Bushe’s bar is an institution in West Cork with rich, vivid views on warm summer/winter nights.
+You can expect live music outside the square during summer and a lovely log fire to warm up during winter.

-Indulge in some delicious seafood sandwiches (all imported from Baltimore) and ice-cold pints with a view and you won’t be disappointed.
-With some of the cheapest drinks prices in Ireland, Bushe’s of Baltimore is the perfect pub for a pint or two any time of the year.
+Indulge in delicious seafood sandwiches (all imported from Baltimore) and ice-cold pints with a view, and you won’t be disappointed.
+With some of the lowest drinks prices in Ireland, Bushes of Baltimore is the perfect pub for a pint or two any time of the year.

 The Stag’s Head — Dublin

-Considered as one of the very oldest pubs in Ireland, The Stag’s Head is a landmark in Dublin with an interior characterized by the typically urban Irish Victorian pub interior.
+Considered one of the oldest pubs in Ireland, The Stag’s Head is a landmark in Dublin.
+Its interior is characterised by the typically urban Irish Victorian pub style.

 The pub first attained superseding fame in the 1830s when it was named ‘John Bull’s Albion Hotel and Tavern’.
-This was one of the most sought after premises of that age because it was in close proximity to the iconic Dublin’s Theatreland and the fashionable stores of Dame Street and College Green.
+This was one of the most sought-after premises of that age because it was near the iconic Dublin Theatreland and the fashionable stores of Dame Street and College Green.

-Additionally, the main area is a long, spacious room with a bar of polished mahogany and walnut, with Connemara marble with a highly decorated ceiling above.
-The lavishly designed pub was frequented by many public figures of the past centuries such as the author James Joyce.
+Additionally, the main area is a long, spacious room with a bar of polished mahogany, walnut, and Connemara marble and a highly decorated ceiling above.
+The lavishly designed pub was frequented by many public figures of the past centuries, such as the author James Joyce.

 The Stag’s Head has been awarded Best Pub in Ireland by National Hospitality 2016 and Best Traditional Pub in Ireland by Sky Bar Awards 2016.